KDE/okteta/README.md

   collection of plugins based on the Okteta libraries

 [parts/kpart/](parts/kpart/):
-  plugin of the type KPart::ReadWritePart, with BrowserExtension
+  plugin of the type KPart::ReadWritePart, with NavigationExtension

 [program/](program/):
   a standalone hex editor program, based on the Kasten framework